-Date Name of Student Placement Supervisor Supervisor's Tit le Number of hours spent at placement site(s) each week Briefly describe the types of activities this student has been enga consultation, in-service presentations, research, etc.). past se mester (e.g., as ssessme ent, indivi dual/family therapy, What are the approximate number of hours per week that this stu olved i n the fo ollowing g activi ties: py/counseling rvision f trainir er (pleas re ify) search Directions: Please use the following rating scale in evaluating the ne student in the a reas of profess sional fu unction ing listed below: Excellent: Student's skills in this area are exceptionally s trong and can fun ction w ith rela tively l ittle dir ect superv rision.
-Very Good: Above average performance; better than one might expect for a stude ent at hi s/her le vel of t raining.
-Satisfactory: Expected performance by a student at his/h er current level of trainin ıg.
-Marginal: Below average performance; requires more su pervision than is typical for stud dent at l nis/her level of tr aining.
-Deficient: Unacceptable performance; requires extensive remedial or additional training and course work. supervision; qual lity of v work is below a adequat te standaro ls and stud ent needs N/O Not Observed: Skill/activity not observed for this student.
-Personal Characteristics Presents a good personal appearance Demonstrates dependability Meets difficult situations with self-control Demonstrates good judgment and common sense Communicates and listens effectively Shows concern, respect, and sensitivity for needs of staff and students 5 5 5 5 5 5 4 4 4 4 4 3 3 3 3 3 3 2 2 2 2 2 2 2 1 1 1 1 1 N/O N/O N/O N/O N/O N/O Professional Responsibilities and Behavior • Observes scheduled hours and appointments at assigned school(s) in a punctual manner 5 4 3 2 1 N/A N/O
+Date Name of Student Placement Supervisor Supervisor's Title Number of hours spent at placement site(s) each week Briefly describe the types of activities this student has bee individual/family therapy, consultation, in-service What is the approximate number of hours per week that the is student has been involved in the following activities: therapy/counselingstaff training researchcase conferences/staffing supervisionother (please specify) below: Excellent: Student's skills in this area are exception nating the student in the areas of professional functioning listed supervision. on one wight arrest for a student at his healterst of twining • an one might expect for a student at his/her level of training.
+Satisfactory: Expected performance by a student a t his/her current level of training.
+Marginal: Below average performance; requires n training. nore supervision than is typical for student at his/her level of Deficient: Unacceptable performance; requires extend and student needs remedial or additional tra ensive supervision; quality of work is below adequate standards ining and course work.
+N/O Not Observed: Skill/activity not observed f or this student.
+Personal Characteristics Presents a good personal appearance Demonstrates dependability Meets difficult situations with self-control Demonstrates good judgment and common sense Communicates and listens effectively 5 4 3 2 1 N/O 5 4 3 2 1 N/O

-Is prompt in meeting deadlines, responding to referrals, and handing in written reports 5 4 3 2 1 N/A N/O Maintains current, accurate records and files; meets all school expectations 5 4 3 2 1 N/A N/O Completes written reports and forms in a neat, thorough, and accurate manner 5 4 3 2 1 N/A N/O Establishes appropriate work priorities and manages time efficiently 5 4 3 2 1 N/A N/O Keeps supervisors and administrators informed of unusual events and activities, as well as routine matters 5 4 3 2 1 N/A N/O Consistently follows through when additional action is needed 5 4 3 2 1 N/A N/O Demonstrates an awareness of competency level, and doesn't accept responsibilities that exceed this level 5 4 3 2 1 N/A N/O Maintains visibility and accessibility 5 4 3 2 1 N/A N/O Please include any additional information which you believe would in making practicum placements for next year. ıld be impor tant in evalu ating t this stude ent's performance Evaluator's signature Г Oate
+Shows concern, respect, and sensitivity for needs of staff and students 5 4 3 2 1 N/O Professional Responsibilities and Behavior Observes scheduled hours and appointments at 5 4 3 2 1 N/A N/O Is prompt in meeting deadlines, responding to 5 4 3 2 1 N/A N/O Maintains current, accurate records and files; 5 4 3 2 1 N/A N/O Completes written reports and forms in a neat, 5 4 3 2 1 N/A N/O Establishes appropriate work priorities and 5 4 3 2 1 N/A N/O Keeps supervisors and administrators informed of 5 4 3 2 1 N/A N/O Consistently follows through when additional 5 4 3 2 1 N/A N/O Demonstrates an awareness of competency level, and 5 4 3 2 1 N/A N/O Maintains visibility and accessibility 5 4 3 2 1 N/A N/O Please include any additional information which you believe w student's performance and in making practicum placements for tant in evalu ating t this Evaluator's signature D ate